fscdc/fscdc.github.io/_pages/about.md

 intern: true # includes a list of internships
 ---

 I am currently an undergraduate student in Nankai University, majoring in Computer Science.
-I’m looking for *co-worker* to collaborate on Efficient LLM/DL & Ai4Bio, we can do some excellent works together.
+I am broadly interested in model compression (e.g., pruning, efficient LLMs) and reasoning with LLMs/MLLMs (efficiency, visual reasoning).